 Australia's Antarctic aviation

-The Antarctic aviation system consists of a regular intercontinental air service from Hobart in Australia to the Wilkins Aerodrome near Casey, and intracontinental services provided by fixed wing aircraft and assorted helicopters which link the stations and provide access to other areas of the continent for scientific field work.
+The Antarctic aviation system consists of a regular intercontinental air service or Airlink from Hobart in Australia to the Wilkins Aerodrome near Casey, and intracontinental services provided by fixed wing aircraft and assorted helicopters which link the stations and provide access to other areas of the continent for scientific field work.

 The intercontinental aircraft is an Airbus A319-115LR operated by Skytraders Pty Ltd and the helicopters are operated by Helicopter Resources Pty Ltd.